LohanDash/HexaSpherical-Sandbox/README.md

 tiled with hexagonal cells and 12 structural pentagons.

 New Alpha Indev worlds use a planet with a radius of 288 metres eight times the PreIndev radius and approximately 164,000 cells.
-The original 36-metre planet remains available through the **PreIndev** generation preset.
+The original 36 metre planet remains available through the **PreIndev** generation preset.
 Existing worlds automatically keep their original generation and are never resized.